Contents| Grow an IT company

 Conclusion and contact details

 If you are looking to grow an IT company, there are various nuggets of knowledge that you should be taking on board and applying into practical steps.
-The global IT industry is forecast to reach $5 billion this year, with the UK alone accounting for 19% of that.
+The global IT industry is forecast to reach $5 trillion this year, with the UK alone accounting for 19% of that.

 You’re probably already aware that IT jobs are already, and increasingly so, in high-demand.
 In fact, 5 million IT jobs are expected to be added to the industry by 2027.
 Not only that, but a recent study found that IT jobs are the most important roles in an organisation’s success.
 The high demand for talent to fill the roles out there means it can be a challenge to find the right people to fit within your business.
 If you want to find out the reasons behind the demand, you can read our article here.